neijrr/nextcloud_passwords_handbook_ru/Users/Passwords/Sharing-Passwords.md

 To make this process transparent to you, you will see a loading icon around the avatar of the user if there are changes pending for or from this specific user.

 ![A password (middle) is queued to be synchronized](../_files/share-update.gif)

-## Share password via QRCode
-In the `Share` tab of the password details, you will find the `QRCode` tab.
-The QRCode sharing functionality allows you to create a QRCode for the most commonly used properties of a password: the username, the website and the password itself.